glmvc/first-site-upgrade/README.md

 8. finally, when everything is well discussed, correct and fine, the pull request will be merged (the branch will usually no longer be needed and will be deleted afterwards)

-###### checklist before releasing the changes :memo:
+###### checklist before releasing the changes 🦺

 - [ ] update the source codes in `code.html` using this [html escape tool](https://codebeautify.org/html-escape-unescape "codebeautify html escape / unescape tool") if necessary after your changes
 - [ ] make sure to use the [css autoprefixer tool](https://autoprefixer.github.io/ "css autoprefixer online tool") if changing / editing a `css` file

 ---

-#### :toolbox: used tools, libraries and inspiration for the project
+#### 🧰 used tools, libraries and inspiration for the project

-- you don't need to *go and reinvent the wheel* :ferris_wheel:
+- you don't need to *go and reinvent the wheel* 🎡

-- this is meant to be a **motivation** that you can and even should use other resources as well, since it's very hard to do everything yourself these days in this *fast-paced industry* :joystick:
+- this is meant to be a **motivation** that you can and even should use other resources as well, since it's very hard to do everything yourself these days in this *fast-paced industry* 🕹️

     - [html / css style guide](https://google.github.io/styleguide/htmlcssguide.html "google html / css style guide")
     - [frontend checklist](https://frontendchecklist.io/ "the front-end checklist website")